Kpakpo5/Kpakpo5/README.md

 I'm **Kpakpo**, a junior web developer based in Rennes (France).

-I'm into Web related technologies and I learn and work everyday in order to reach my main goal, which is to be a better developer than the day before.
+I'm into Web related technologies, and my goal is to be the best developper I can be by continually improving myself.

 ### Languages and techs i've used so far :